faceair/gotit/README.md

 [中文文档](README.zh.md)

-Gotit is a Golang package caching proxy.
-Just change the proxy settings of your package management tool to Gotit, and Gotit will automatically pull, cache, and update all dependencies for you.
+Gotit is a Golang package cache proxy, proudly powered by [betproxy](https://github.com/faceair/betproxy).

+Just change the proxy settings of your package management tool to Gotit, and Gotit will automatically pull, cache and update all dependencies for you.

 ## Features

-- Deploying Gotit in the corporate intranet can speed up the pull of dependencies while reducing external network bandwidth usage
-- The more people use Gotit, the more the cached dependencies will be, the more obvious the acceleration effect will be
+- **Faster** Pulling is very fast when hitting the cache.
-- Gotit has caching.
-In extreme cases, it can continue to provide services after disconnecting the external network.
-It is more reliable than relying on the external network
+- **Reliable** Gotit can continue working on the cache after disconnecting or deleting the origin repository.
-- Gotit can automatically update dependencies without worrying about old versions of the cache
-- Transparency to package management tools, theoretically supporting for all Go package management tools (needs to turn off HTTPS certificate verification)
+- **Transparency** In theory, Gotit can work with all Go package management tools. (needs to skip HTTPS certificate verification)

 ## Deployment

 ### Requirements

-Make sure the `git` and `go` executable is on your `PATH` variable
+Make sure the `git` and `go` executable is on your `PATH` variable.

 ### Installation

 ```
-go install github.com/faceair/gotit
+go get github.com/faceair/gotit
 ```

 ### Run

-Run Gotti on port 8080
+Run Gotit on port 8080
 ```
-$GOPATH/bin/gotti -port 8080
+$GOPATH/bin/gotit -port 8080
 ```
-Run `gotit` directly to view other command-line param's usage help.
+Run `gotit` directly see help for other commands.
 Gotit use system `GOPATH` to save dependencies by default.

 ### Configure dependency management tool

 #### dep

-dep does not support turning off https certificate verification, we need [patch](https://github.com/faceair/dep/commit/19ef30fc8abae44709d5a732f34065d2919d8377) dep.
-You can build it yourself in this [fork source](https://github.com/faceair/dep) or [download modified binary files](https://github.com/faceair/dep/releases/tag/v0.4.2).
+dep don't support skip HTTPS certificate verification, we need [patch](https://github.com/faceair/dep/commit/43c5e6bf4597bc644a9326d16849b986076b7921) dep.
+You can build it yourself in this [fork source](https://github.com/faceair/dep) or [download modified binary files](https://github.com/faceair/dep/releases/latest).

 Then set HTTPS_PROXY to Gotit address
 ```